Furkanzmc/zettelkasten.nvim/README.md

 # Installation

 Install using your favorite plugin manager.
-There's no required dependencies.

 # Configuration